 Omby-Amby follows closely behind his friend and pulls the Wizard back from the edge of the Abyss.
 He helps his friend to a safe place, away from the world.
 Above them, in a tall tower, Glinda weeps silently as the Wizard locks himself in his throne room, drives himself mad, and forgets how to dream.
 For what it is worth—the chaotic transformation of Oz, the near-destruction of the Emerald City, the betrayal of friends and foes alike, and the self-imposed exile of the man she loves—Glinda has won.
 She is the Protector of Oz.

-Emerald Spectacles (The Hidden History of Oz, Book Three) is an intense, imaginative adventure recommended for ages 12 and up.
+Dark Wind in Oz (The Hidden History of Oz, Book Three) is an intense, imaginative adventure recommended for ages 12 and up.

 Available in paperback and for Kindle on Amazon, or as an ebook, wherever your favorite ebooks are sold.